Protocentral/protocentral_max30001_arduino_library/README.md

 You can download and install [ProtoCentral OpenView from here](https://github.com/Protocentral/protocentral_openview).

-Once you have opened OpenView, make sure to select "MAX30001 breakout" under the "Board" dropdown.
+Once you have opened OpenView, make sure to select "MAX30001 breakout" under the "Select Board" dropdown.

 # Connecting the ECG Electrodes